 A big forensics van came from the base, driving on the wrong side of the highway to Jalalabad since all traffic was blocked coming toward the base.
 The experts were not going to miss out on a fresh battle scene.

-Lights were set up all about the scene.
+More lights were set up all about the scene.
 Traffic from Jalalabad slowed and bunched up as their passengers gawked at the scene.
 More troops showed up to direct that traffic onward.

 More troops on the road to Jalalabad pushed the attackers’ vehicles off the road once they’d been photographed a dozen ways.
 Anna moved her truck off the side of the road.
 Then the newest set of troops began to direct the long-hauler onward toward Jalalabad.
 A while later first one, then a few more vehicles approached from Tor Kham and were also directed on their way to Jalalabad.